spacetelescope/pysiaf/README.md

 ### Documentation
 The primary reference for a description of JWST SIAF is Cox & Lallo, 2017, JWST-STScI-001550: *Description and Use of the JWST Science Instrument Aperture File*.

-pysiaf is documented on readthedocs.
+pysiaf will be documented at *TBD*.

 ### Contributing
 Please open a new issue or new pull request for bugs, feedback, or new features you would like to see.
 If there is an issue you would like to work on, please leave a comment and we will be happy to assist.
 New contributions and contributors are very welcome!